davecparker/code12/Doc/API.md

 > **Note:** When you change a text object's `height`, the `width`
 > will be recalculated automatically.
 However, the new value for
 > `width` is not available immediately.
 It will be recalculated
-> the next time the object draws (during the next update cycle).
+> the next time the object draws (at the next animation frame).

 ##### image
 Images are initially created with `height` calculated automatically